gumob/three-text-geometry/README.md

 <img src="README-assets/demo.gif" alt="demo.gif" style="width:1200px;"/>

-The port of the JavaScript versions of [three-bmfont-text](https://github.com/Jam3/three-bmfont-text), [layout-bmfont-text](https://github.com/Jam3/layout-bmfont-text), [load-bmfont](https://github.com/Jam3/load-bmfont), and [word-wrapper](https://github.com/mattdesl/word-wrapper) to Pure Typescript, this library enables fast text rendering with Three.js and bitmap font.
+The port of the JavaScript versions of [three-bmfont-text](https://github.com/Jam3/three-bmfont-text), [layout-bmfont-text](https://github.com/Jam3/layout-bmfont-text), [load-bmfont](https://github.com/Jam3/load-bmfont), and [word-wrapper](https://github.com/mattdesl/word-wrapper) to Pure Typescript, this library enables fast text rendering with Three.js and bitmap font.<br/>
 The difference in rendering speed is noticeable when animations are enabled, and it runs 10x faster than canvas texture based text rendering.